GIXLabs/input_challenge_ntu/README.md

 # Getting Started
 1. Assemble the electronics and see how they work with Tetris.
 Try playing it on a computer and make sure you get the button presses you expect.
 See the table in the [Operation section.](#operation)
 1. Come up with a target user and scenario for whom you're making your device.
 Spend about 10 minutes coming up with this.
 1. Build the enclosure using the tools in the Prototyping Labs.
-Cardboard and hot glue is perfectly fine, but feel free to stretch a little and try using the lasers or any other tool in the main area.
+Cardboard and hot glue is perfectly fine, but feel free to stretch a little and try [using the lasers](https://gixlabs.github.io/how_to/first_lasercut.html) or any other tool in the main area.
 1. Test your prototype.
 1. Make your prototype better based on your test.

 # Materials
 ![Supplies laid out](assets/components.svg)
 - Raspberry Pi Pico main board
-- Micro USB cable
+- Micro USB cable (not pictured)
 - Switches
 - Potentiometer
 - Anything you can find in the Prototyping Labs